onmyway133/onmyway133.github.io/writing/index.md

 - How to sort strings with number in Javascript [#251](https://github.com/onmyway133/blog/issues/251)
 - How to remove Cartography in iOS [#252](https://github.com/onmyway133/blog/issues/252)
 - How to make UIButton tap event observable with RxSwift in iOS [#253](https://github.com/onmyway133/blog/issues/253)
+- How to overlay view on another view in React Native [#254](https://github.com/onmyway133/blog/issues/254)